johnvlilley/Stateless-Computer/README.md

 Note: after 18 years of having the Slapaho script, I made the calculators and someone close to me finally made the accusation: "You're not doing math!
 You're emulating math!", which is my whole point.

-Look at the simple_calculator.cfg first to get an idea of what this is doing
+Look at the calculator_simple.cfg first to get an idea of what this is doing